Nancy Smith, single mother wrongly imprisoned for 15 years, is exonerated

 Fourteen years later, an unusual procedural defect in her sentencing order led to another review of Nancy’s case, including evidence never presented to the jury that convicted her.
 Upon this second look, the reviewing judge acquitted Nancy and her co-defendant, releasing them both from prison in 2009.

-We became involved in Nancy’s case through the Ohio Innocence Project after the Ohio Supreme Court ruled in 2011 that the judge who acquitted her did not have jurisdiction.
-The ruling meant that she would need to complete the remaining 15-75 years of her prison sentence, yet no action was taken to schedule a resentencing hearing.
+We became involved in Nancy’s case through the Ohio Innocence Project and not long thereafter, the Ohio Supreme Court ruled in 2011 that the judge who acquitted her did not have jurisdiction.
+The ruling meant that she would need to complete the remaining 15-75 years of her prison sentence, yet no action was taken to schedule a resentencing hearing or re-incarcerate her.
 Nancy was left in limbo – she continued to rebuild her life at home despite the ever-present threat of being returned to prison.

 As we worked to resolve the case, Nancy’s plight gained national attention and was featured on NBC’s Dateline and CNN’s Anderson Cooper 360°.
 We filed an application with the Governor of Ohio for commutation of her sentence or pardon.
 The then-Lorain County Prosecutor was supportive of commutation.

-In 2013, while we waited for action from the Governor, the Ohio Supreme Court, pursuant to its 2011 directive, ordered Nancy to return to prison.
+In 2013, while we waited for action from the Governor, the Ohio Supreme Court, pursuant to its 2011 directive, assigned the matter to a new judge and mandated that Nancy return to prison.
 However, we reached an agreement with the Lorain County District Attorney that ensured Nancy would never return to prison.
 She also would not have to register as a sex offender, and could continue to pursue her application for a pardon.

 Nancy finally achieved justice this year.
 On February 25, motions filed for a new trial were granted.
 The motions were based upon newly discovered evidence; the parent who had instigated the action against Nancy is now engaged in a similar pattern of behavior targeting a member of her own family.
 Additionally, significant flaws in the original investigation were revealed in light of the advancements made since 1994 in techniques for properly interviewing children and investigating sex crimes against them.